Honeybee deaths rose last year. Here's why farmers would go bust without bees

 If you like to eat blueberries, apples, almonds, and other fruits that require pollination, you can thank a honeybee.
 Farmers could not grow these crops without the essential service bees provide.

-"We depend on honeybees for our existence," says Hail Bennett, 36, of Bennett Orchards, in Frankford, Del, which has just opened its fields to u-pick visitors for peak season.
+"We depend on honeybees for our existence," says Hail Bennett of Bennett Orchards, in Frankford, Del, which has just opened its fields to u-pick visitors for peak season.

 Each spring, just as his blueberry bushes are flowering, Bennett rents loads of bees from a commercial beekeeper.
 For three weeks, the bees buzz around moving millions of grains of pollen within and between flowers in order to pollinate the plants.